Ms. Rosol is very excited to begin her third year at WMAA as a Spanish, World Cultures, and Sociology teacher!

 In the spring of 2018, Ms. Rosol graduated summa cum laude from Grand Valley State University where she studied Spanish, History, and Secondary Education.
 While in college, she joined Sigma Delta Pi as well as Phi Alpha Theta, the National Spanish and History Honor Societies, and she was chosen by the GVSU faculty to receive the Excellence-in-a-Discipline Awards for Spanish and Secondary Education.

 Ms. Rosol’s passion for Spanish began in her childhood when her Puerto Rican grandmother would tell her stories and sing songs from her homeland.
-As a result of her Hispanic heritage, Ms. Rosol has always felt a deep connection to the Spanish language.
+As a result of her Latina heritage, Ms. Rosol has always felt a deep connection to the Spanish language.
 She has had the opportunity to travel to Puerto Rico and Mexico multiple times, and she dreams of traveling to Spain and Peru.